ui/da-vinci/README.rst

 A simple image manipulation library aiming to make common image/photo manipulation tasks easy.
-This library is still under heavy development, API may also change at any time.
-Use at your own risk.
+This library is still under development, API may also change at any time.

 Requires PIL/Pillow.